What are hydrogen fuel cell cars and should I buy one?

 Since hydrogen isn't going to run out - it's the most plentiful element in the universe - hydrogen fuel cell cars look like a good solution for that.
 Plus, they emit only water from the tailpipe (though the factory that captures and compresses the hydrogen for use in the cars does produce emissions).
 They can travel as far as a petrol or diesel car, and they’re almost silent, since they are driven by electric motors rather than traditional engines.

-The technology is still in its infancy at the moment, despite models being available already.
+The technology is still in its infancy at the moment, however there are already a handful of models on the market.
 The Toyota Mirai is perhaps the best-known hydrogen car at the moment, because some taxi firms in cities use them.
-There's also the Hyundai Nexo SUV.
-Both are wildly expensive because they have to meet costs despite a tiny amount of buyers.
-Honda sells its Clarity fuel cell car in the US, while Mercedes and BMW are both working on hydrogen power - read our article about the BMW i Hydrogen NEXT, which is due to go on sale in 2022.
+This is a luxury saloon, similar in size to the BMW 5 Series and feels very smooth and refined over longer journeys.
+There's also the Hyundai Nexo SUV which should appeal to those caught up in the current SUV craze.
+However, both of these cars are wildly expensive because they have to meet costs despite a tiny amount of buyers.
+If you live across the pond in the US, there is also the option of the recently discontinued Honda Clarity, while Mercedes and BMW are both working on hydrogen-powered models - read our article about the BMW i Hydrogen NEXT; this is due to go on sale in 2022.

 How does a hydrogen fuel-cell car work?